 My research focuses on communication technologies across multiple devices (desktop computers/laptops, smartphones, tablets, and smartwatches) and how the use of these device ecologies affects our “work-life balance”.
 Taking a pragmatic approach, I look at how to support users in managing their time, attention and resources by understanding the issues they encounter and providing strategies and interventions around work-home boundary management.
 I have published in the top HCI venues, including CHI (with a Best Paper award in 2016), MobileHCI, and Ubicomp and my work has been featured in the New Scientist, The Conversation and The Psychologist.

 In my free time, I am a big foodie!
-I like to explore independent food venues and write about them on my blog, My Talisman of Happiness.
+I like to explore independent food venues and, when I find time, write about them on my blog, My Talisman of Happiness.